Vetulocystidae: Description

 The body consists of a voluminous thecal-shaped section (similar to the outer shape of the pterobranchs), where there are two cone-shaped structures (anterior and posterior) and a lenticular respiratory organ; and another small section attached to the substrate.

 The anterior cone-shaped structure is believed to have constituted the mouth, due to its similarity to primitive echinoderms (such as stylophorans and blastoids); while the posterior structure (similar to that of the cystoids and eocrinoids) fulfilled the functions of anus and gonopore.
 Furthermore, and unlike many other echinoderms, these animals lacked a calcified skeleton.

 Paleoecology

-They were probably sessile and fed by filtration, although it is possible that the part attached to the substrate produced a slow displacement, at least for Vetulocystis and Dianchicystis.
+They were most likely sessile filter feeders, although it is possible that the part attached to the substrate produced a slow displacement, at least for Vetulocystis and Dianchicystis.
 Thylacocercus shows evidence of a holdfast at the end of its posterior section.

 Vetulocystis catenata specimens have been found in close proximity to specimens of the small vetulicolid Beidazoon venustum.